dialaobeid/Dialas-PWA-Text-Editor/README.md

-# Dialas-PWA-Text-Editor
+# My-PWA-Text-Editor
 Project Description:
 This is a text editor that runs in the browser as a single-page application that meets the PWA criteria.
 It also features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.

 ## User Story